Agreed by the EXARC Board at Burgos, Spain, 10 May 2014

 1. The Board holds board meetings following the regulations set by the Charter in Article 6.8.
 Third parties may only join a full Board Meeting or part of it if invited by the Board or the Chair.

 2. The Board holds Board meetings following a fixed roster.
-The first roster is attached as Annex 4.
 If Board Members are frequently absent, this will be discussed with them.
 One or more employees of the Association or third parties appointed by the Board may take part in the Board Meetings.
 The Board meets at least once per year without any third parties whatsoever.

 Article 6.
 Decision taking within the Board